Sat 2 Apr 2022

 Elizabeth I: Queen at 25, political phoenix and famously unmarried – but who was the woman beneath the crown?

-Using only Elizabeth's words, Rebecca Vaughan explores the queen’s struggle to reconcile the desires of womanhood with the duties of sovereignty.
+Using only Elizabeth's words, adapted from letters, speeches and writings, writer and performer Rebecca Vaughan explores the queen’s struggle to reconcile the desires of womanhood with the duties of sovereignty.

-Written & performed by Rebecca Vaughan.
-Directed by Olivier Award winner, Guy Masterson (Morecambe).
+Directed by Olivier Award winner, Guy Masterson (Morecambe and The Shark is Broken).
 Winner of the Three Weeks Editors Award.

 ★★★★★★ ‘Riveting… a breathtaking creation’.
 (Edinburgh Evening News)